2016 United States Senate elections: Arkansas

-One-term Senator John Boozman (Republican) defeated two-term Senator Blanche Lincoln with 58% of the vote in 2010.
+One-term senator John Boozman (Republican) defeated two-term senator Blanche Lincoln with 58% of the vote in 2010.
 He was 65 years old in 2016.
 Despite speculation that he might retire following health problems, Boozman ran for re-election.
 Fellow Republican Curtis Coleman, who ran against Boozman in 2010 but came in fifth place, ran again.

-Conner Eldridge, the former U.S. Attorney for the Western District of Arkansas, is the only Democrat who met the filing deadline.
+Conner Eldridge, the former U.S. Attorney for the Western District of Arkansas, was the only Democrat who met the filing deadline.

 Frank Gilbert was the candidate for the Libertarian Party, and Jason Tate was running a write-in campaign.

 Incumbent Republican Senator John Boozman won re-election to a second term in office, becoming the first Republican senator re-elected in the history of the state.

 Sen. Boozman won re-election with 60% to Eldridge's 36%.

 California

-Four-term Senator Barbara Boxer (Democrat) was re-elected with 52% of the vote in 2010.
+Four-term senator Barbara Boxer (Democrat) was re-elected with 52% of the vote in 2010.
 Boxer declined to run for re-election.
 California Attorney General Kamala Harris and U.S. Representative Loretta Sanchez, both Democrats, finished first and second, respectively, in California's nonpartisan blanket primary, and contested the general election.
 As such, Boxer's successor was guaranteed to be a Democrat.
 This marked a historic first such occasion in California, ever since the Senate elections began in 1914.

 Other Democrats on the primary ballot included "President" Cristina Grappo, Massie Munroe, Herbert Peters, Emory Rogers, and Steve Stokes.
 Among the potential candidates who declined to run were Governor Jerry Brown, Lieutenant Governor Gavin Newsom, U.S. Representatives Xavier Becerra and Adam Schiff, and Los Angeles Mayor Eric Garcetti.

-Former state Republican Party chairs Tom Del Beccaro and Duf Sundheim, and former State Senator Phil Wyman ran, along with Don Krampe, Tom Palzer, Karen Roseberry, Greg Conlon, Von Huogo, Jerry Laws, Ron Unz, Jarrell Williamson, and George Yang.
+Former state Republican Party chairs Tom Del Beccaro and Duf Sundheim, and former state senator Phil Wyman ran, along with Don Krampe, Tom Palzer, Karen Roseberry, Greg Conlon, Von Huogo, Jerry Laws, Ron Unz, Jarrell Williamson, and George Yang.
 State Assemblymen Rocky Chavez was running as well, but withdrew from the race.
 Republicans who were once considered potential candidates but ruled out runs included San Diego Mayor Kevin Faulconer, former Assistant Secretary of the Treasury for Financial Stability and 2014 gubernatorial nominee Neel Kashkari, U.S. Representative Darrell Issa, and businesswoman and nominee for the U.S. Senate in 2010 Carly Fiorina.

 Independent Mike Beitiks ran on a single-issue climate change platform.

 Polling conducted by the SurveyUSA from March 30, 2016 to April 3, 2016 indicated that Harris was ahead with 26%, compared to Rep. Sánchez with 22%, Del Beccaro with 8%, Wyman with 8%, and Sundheim with 3%; 7% of those polled were supporting other candidates, and 24% were undecided.

 Harris won the election with 62% of the vote to Sanchez's 38%.